 SIUE's Undergraduate Research and Creative Activities Program

 The URCA program allows undergraduates to get research experience (during fall and spring semesters) as either URCA Research Associates or URCA Research Assistants.
-At this page you can learn more about these research programs.
+To learn more about the URCA research opportunities, and to learn how to complete the Department of Psychology's senior assignment requirement as an URCA associate, visit this page.

 Research Opportunities Outside of SIUE